aidanwobrien/PD-Patches/README.md

 # PD-Patches
-A collection of Pure Data patches
+A collection of homemade Pure Data patches